-- There is historic and continued loss in the east Lowlands part of the watershed and along waterfront. - The Lowlands area falls below the EC (2013) minimum targets with 29% cover and 6% interior habitat and lacks natural corridors and linkages between the woodlands and other natural areas. - 70% or forested lands in private ownership where regulatory tools for managing harvest are limited.
+- There is historic and continued loss in the east Lowlands part of the watershed and along waterfront. - The Lowlands area falls below the EC (2013) minimum targets with 29% cover and 6% interior habitat and lacks natural corridors and linkages between the woodlands and other natural areas. - 70% of forested lands are in private ownership where regulatory tools for managing the harvest/removal of forest cover are limited.

-Areas of Natural & Scientific Interest
+Areas of Natural and Scientific Interest